Forceflow/josbot/README.md

 # josbot v0.6
-A Twitter bot that tweets random quotes from the play *De Jossen* by Tom Lanoye.
+A Twitter / Mastodon bot that posts random quotes from the play *De Jossen* by Tom Lanoye.
 Live on [@dejossen](http://twitter.com/dejossen).

-One could easily use this bot to tweet other content, by replacing the lines provided in `quotes.txt`.
+One could easily use this bot to post other content, by replacing the lines provided in `quotes.txt`.
 The code is general and well documented.

 ## Text
-The full play got manually restructured to 426 lines of each 140 characters max, starting from the [original text](http://www.lanoye.be/tom/wp-content/uploads/2012/10/De-Jossen.-Val-en-revival-der-saamhorigheid.pdf) which was released publicly on 2014 on Tom Lanoye's website.
-Tried to keep consistency when splitting lines in multiple tweets, so there's never a split mid-sentence.
+The full play got manually restructured to 426 lines of each 140 characters max, starting from the [original text](https://github.com/Forceflow/josbot/raw/main/De-Jossen.-Val-en-revival-der-saamhorigheid.pdf) which was released publicly on 2014 on Tom Lanoye's website.
+Tried to keep consistency when splitting lines in multiple posts, so there's never a split mid-sentence.

 ## Requirements
 Written for Python 3.
 Required libraries: